georchestra/mapstore2-georchestra/docs/source/database/index.rst

 The database connection settings are taken from the geOrchestra default.properties configuration file, and mapped to internal configuration variables (e.g. ${pgsqlHost}).

-To configure the default.properties location and environment variable (georchestra-config) needs to be configured for the MapStore JVM:
+To configure the default.properties location the default georchestra environment variable is used (georchestra.datadir).
+For local development, this must be configured for the JVM:

  .. code-block:: console

-    -Dgeorchestra-config=file:/etc/georchestra/default.properties
+    -Dgeorchestra.datadir=/etc/georchestra